Development Lifecycle Trade-offs

 When Each Side Wins

-Change sets win when: Small team (1-2 admins), simple org, infrequent deployments, no CI/CD requirement, or admin-heavy team without CLI experience.
+Change sets win when the team is small (1-2 admins), the org is simple, deployments are infrequent, there is no CI/CD requirement, or the team is admin-heavy without CLI experience.

-CLI/SFDX wins when: Multiple developers, complex metadata, CI/CD pipeline needed, unlocked packages in use, scratch org development model, or audit requirements demand git history.
+Salesforce CLI (sf) wins when multiple developers are involved, the metadata is complex, a CI/CD pipeline is needed, unlocked packages are in use, or audit requirements demand git history.

 CTA board expectation

 The board expects CTAs to recommend Salesforce DX for any enterprise-scale scenario.
-Recommending change sets for a complex, multi-team implementation will raise concerns about your architectural maturity.
-However, you should acknowledge that change sets may coexist during a transition period.
+Recommending change sets for a complex, multi-team implementation raises concerns about architectural maturity.
+Acknowledge that change sets may coexist during a transition period, but the direction must be toward source-driven development.

 3. Full Copy vs Partial Copy Sandbox